 You can wet your hiking whistle with an afternoon hike from Ermioni to Katafyiki Gorge.
 It is not too far but it leads you through the olive and pomegranate groves and out into the countryside.
 You will need to take water, sun protection and something more than flip-flops.
 You can stop at the church and have a snack in the shade under the trees in the churchyard.
 There is a spring there for some of the year so you could fill a filter water bottle.

-I always take my Water-to-Go filter water bottle hiking and have a 15% discount for you.
+We always take our Water-to-Go filter water bottle hiking and have a 15% discount for you.
 Just use the code CTWT15 at the checkout for a discount of 15% via the EU website or US website.

-For those climbers amongst you, there are lots of bolted climbing routes in Katafiki Gorge and many other places around Ermioni, including Didyma Crag overlooking our little village, and Thermisia Crag.
+For those climbers among you, there are plenty of bolted climbing routes in Katafiki Gorge and many other places around Ermioni, including Didyma Crag overlooking our little village, and Thermisia Crag.

 Photo Credit: Peter Kwast from Villa Hylas